Montembeault makes 37 saves as Canadiens stun Devils 5-2

 Pitlick made it 4-1, capping a rush up the ice early in the third period.
 After Mercer scored on a power play to cut the lead to 4-2, Matheson scored into an empty net with 3:47 to go to ice the game.

 NOTES: The Devils recalled G Akira Schmid from Utica (AHL) on Tuesday.
-He served as the backup because Mackenzie Blackwood tweaked in his lower body earlier in the day. ...
+He served as the backup because Mackenzie Blackwood tweaked in his lower body earlier in the day.
+Ruff said he will know more about the goaltender's status on Wednesday ...
 Mercer has goals in a career-high four straight games.
 Matheson finished with a goal and an assist and Christian Dvorek had two assists.
+Ruff said the Devils are dealing with some illness and players need more rest so he gave the team off Wednesday. ..
+New Jersey is now 11-1 against team from Canada this season.

 UP NEXT: